rubenmoor/learn-palantype/cms-content/SystemEN/EN/Introduction.md

 <!--seperator-->

-Instead of clicking the button, try to input `START` by pressing S-, T-, A, -R, and -T all at once.
+Instead of clicking the button, try to input `START` by pressing `S-`, `T-`, `A`, `-R`, and `-T` all at once.
 Take your time finding the next key while holding down.
 The chord is only registered once you release all the keys.